Our mobile friendly website www.toursingreece.info

 Beautiful rocks from another world embrace Kalambaka.
 The monuments are under the protection of UNESCO and are recorded as the second largest Monastic community after the Holy Mountain.

-It’s a region of inaccessible sandstone peaks where the monks found protection and settled on these “columns of the sky” from the 10th c. onwards.
+It’s a region of inaccessible sandstone peaks where the monks found protection and settled on these “columns of the sky” since the 10th c.
+AD.
 24 monasteries were built, despite incredible difficulties at the time of the great revival of the monastic ideal in the 15th c.
 Their 16th c. frescoes mark a key stage in the development of the post-Byzantine painting.

 The monasteries at Meteora grew out of the need to avoid Turkish persecution during the occupation in the 14th c.
 Monks lived in caves in the rocks of Meteora since the 11th c. but the inaccessible peaks provided safety for Greek Orthodox monks.
 Over time a large number of hermitages and monasteries were built on these rocks, making Meteora the second largest monastic complex in Greece after Mount Athos.

-“Here at these barren rocks thousands of orthodox monks learned wisdom, humility and morals “
+“Here at these barren rocks thousands of orthodox monks learned wisdom, humility, and morals “

-12:30 Return to Kalambaka for lunch and at +/- 14:00 you start the return to Athens and arive in Athens between 19.30 – 20.00.
+12:30 Return to Kalambaka for lunch and at +/- 14:00 you start the return and arrive in Athens at 19:30.

 Time Tour Plan & Services

-8:30 Hotel pick up startsat 07.30am and depart from the terminal at +/- 08:30
+8:30 Depart from the terminal at +/- 08:30

 19:15 Arrival in Kalambaka.
-Check-in the hotel and (optional) dinner at 19.30
+Check-in at the hotel and (optional) dinner at 19.30

 09:00 Drive to Meteora and visit 2 monasteries (entrance fees included).

-12:00 Have lunch at a local restaurant. (not included in price)
+12:00 Have lunch at a local restaurant.
+(Not included in price)

 14:00 Start the return and arrive in Athens at +/- 19:30.
 Hotel drop off by 20:00

-For centuries the towers of sandstone, provided totally inaccessible retreats for the monks.
 Meteora is one of the most beautiful areas of mainland Greece and the monasteries are one of the country’s most unique attractions.
 Join one of the following tours and visit Meteora.